DPhil in Theology and Religion

-DPhil students join the faculty as a Probationary Research Student (PRS) and apply for 'Transfer of Status' usually within their first year (if full-time), or their second year (if part-time).
+DPhil students join the Faculty as a Probationary Research Student (PRS) and apply for 'Transfer of Status' usually within their first year (if full-time), or their second year (if part-time).
 There is a further assessment of their work and progress at a more advanced stage of their research, known as 'Confirmation of Status'.
 The degree is awarded on the successful completion of the research dissertation and an oral examination, commonly called ‘the viva’ (viva voce).